 The “freeze dates” for 2017-18 are:

 If you are eligible for a Pell Grant or a Cal Grant, the grant amount you will receive is based on enrolled units and is prorated, depending on the percentage of full-time enrollment you have on the “freeze date”.
-Your financial aid eligibility for the term will be based on your unit load, as recorded on September 12th for Fall – February 19th for Spring.
+Your financial aid eligibility for the term will be based on your unit load, as recorded on September 12th for Fall, February 19th for Spring, and June 19th for Summer.

 |Below 6 units||Less than half-time or 25% eligibility (as determined by DOE)|